 Tools & Technologies Used by Tool Grinders, Filers, and Sharpeners

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Tool Grinders, Filers, and Sharpeners:

 - Microsoft Excel

 - IBM Lotus Notes

-What work experience do I need to become a Tool Grinder, Filer, or Sharpener?
+How Long Does it Take to Become a Tool Grinder, Filer, or Sharpener?

 Where Tool Grinders, Filers, and Sharpeners Are Employed

 The table below shows some of the most common industries where those employed in this career field work.

 Image Credit: US Air Force photo/Airman 1st Class John Linzmeier via Public domain